MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cqd-data-and-reports.md

 >
 > The VPN column is optional and will default to 0.
 If the VPN column's value is set to 1, the subnet represented by that row will be fully expanded to match all IP addresses within the subnet.
 Please use this sparingly and only for VPN subnets since fully expanding these subnets will have a negative impact on query times for queries involving building data.

 Point to bar charts and trend lines in the report to display detailed values.
-The report that has focus will show the action menu: **Edit**, **Clone**, **Delete**, **Download**, and **Export Report Tree**.
+The report in focus shows the action menu: **Edit**, **Clone**, **Delete**, **Download**, and **Export Report Tree**.

 ## Query filters

 Query filters are implemented by using the Query Editor in CQD.
 These filters are used to reduce the number of records returned by CQD, thus minimizing the report's overall size and query times.
-This is especially useful for filtering out unmanaged networks.
+Query filters are especially useful for filtering out unmanaged networks.
 The filters listed in the following table use regular expressions (RegEx).

 |Filter|Description|CQD query filter example|
 |---|---|---|